At a Glance

 About Estee Lauder Inc.

-Estée Lauder sells cosmetics, fragrances, and skin and hair care products including upscale brands such as Estée Lauder, Clinique, M.A.C, La Mer, and Origins, as well as professional Bobbi Brown and luxurious Tom Ford beauty and fragrance lines.
-The company’s products are sold in over 150 countries through its network of upscale department stores, via specialty retailers, and online.
-Estée Lauder also operates a chain of freestanding retail stores (primarily for its M.A.C, Origins, and Aveda brands).
-More than 60% of the company's revenue is generated outside the US.
+Estée Lauder is one of the world's leading makers of cosmetics, fragrances, and skin and hair care products.
+Its owned and licensed brands include upscale Estée Lauder and Clinique as well as the professional Bobbi Brown and M•A•C lines and the Tom Ford and La Mer luxury lines.
+Skin care and makeup together account for approximately 85% of revenue.
+The company's products are sold in approximately 150 countries through upscale department stores and specialty retailers, as well as online.
+Estée Lauder also operates approximately 1,600 freestanding retail stores (primarily for its M•A•C, Origins, and Aveda brands).
+Most of its revenue is generated outside the US.
+The Lauder family controls more than 50% of the company's voting power.

 Sales and Marketing

 Estée Lauder's sales channels consist primarily of department stores, specialty multi-brand retailers, upscale perfumeries and pharmacies, and prestige salons and spas.
-Other sales channels include the company's freestanding stores, upscale salons and spas, and duty-free shops.
-Estée Lauder's online sales are mainly through company-owned and operated e-commerce and m-commerce sites and through various websites in approximately 40 countries.
+Other sales channels include the company's freestanding stores and duty-free shops.
+The company's online sales are mainly through company-owned e-commerce and m-commerce sites and through various websites in approximately 50 countries.

 Estée Lauder (then Josephine Esther Mentzer) started her beauty career by selling skin care products formulated by her Hungarian uncle, John Schotz, during the 1930s.
 Eventually she packaged and peddled her variations of his formulas, which included face cream and a cleansing oil.